StuartGJohnson/trajectory_utils/torch/README.md

 ## Cart velocity control

-The system could also be driven by a velocity servo on the pole.
+The system could also be driven by a velocity servo on the cart.
 A solution to swing-up is produced by executing ```run_cartpole_velocity.py```.

 Minimized cost, states and actions computed by this script are: